 Books to Help you Learn Times Tables

-If your child is a visual learner then the book Times Fables might suit them well.
+If your child is a visual learner then the book Times Fables* might be an easy way to learn times tables.
 It uses stories about number shaped characters to teach the times tables.
 It also has a separate section of rhymes for learning to multiply numbers by themselves.

 If you have a football fan who needs to learn their times tables, this book uses football chants* to help children memorise the times tables.